Measuring Model-Induced Discrimination via Efficient Fairness Approximation

-As we can see from Table~\ref{subtab:comp,a} and Figures~\ref{subfig:comp,a} and \ref{subfig:comp,b}, \ppsdisabbr{} (\ie{} $\newfist$ and $\hat{\newfist}$) achieves the first and second best of the test accuracy over three group fairness measures and DR, and DR also achieves relatively good performance, which means it is indeed useful to consider the discriminative level of classifiers from both individual- and group-fairness aspects, while DP, EO, and PQP only consider group-fairness aspects.
-It also demonstrates that \ppsdisabbr{} could measure the discriminative level of classifiers somehow from both individual- and group-fairness perspectives, just like DR does. \ppsdisabbr{} also demonstrates superior performance in Table~\ref{subtab:comp,alt,a} and Figures~\ref{subfig:comp,alt,a} and \ref{subfig:comp,alt,b}.
-As for Tables~\ref{subtab:comp,b} and \ref{subtab:comp,alt,b} and Figures~\ref{subfig:comp,d} and \ref{subfig:comp,alt,d}, \ppsdisabbr{} (\ie{} $\hat{\newfist}$) presents relatively weaker fairness performance, especially when compared with DR, which is understandable because, unlike all other baseline fairness measures, \ppsdisabbr{} only measures the newly-introduced bias by classifiers in the learning, without reflecting the bias within the data.
+We also compare the test performance of the classifier that is chosen on training data based on fairness-relevant rules.
+In other words, we use a rule of `$\beta\!\cdot\!(1\!-\text{performance})\!+\!(1\!-\!\beta)\!\cdot\text{fairness}$' to select the best classifier and then report the corresponding test performance of these selected classifiers.
+The empirical results are reported in Figure~\ref{fig:comp}.
+We observe from Figures~\ref{fig:comp}\subref{subfig:comp,a} and \ref{fig:comp}\subref{subfig:comp,b} that using \ppsdisabbr{} (\ie{} $\newfist$ and $\hat{\newfist}$) achieves the first and second best of the test accuracy over using three group fairness measures and DR, and using DR also achieves relatively good performance, which means it is indeed useful to consider the discriminative level of classifiers from both individual- and group-fairness aspects, while DP, EO, and PQP only consider group-fairness aspects.
+It also demonstrates that \ppsdisabbr{} could measure the discriminative level of classifiers somehow from both individual- and group-fairness perspectives, just like DR does.
+Using \ppsdisabbr{} also demonstrates superior performance in Figures~\ref{fig:comp}\subref{subfig:comp,alt,a} and \ref{fig:comp}\subref{subfig:comp,alt,b}.
+As for Figures~\ref{fig:comp}\subref{subfig:comp,d} and \ref{fig:comp}\subref{subfig:comp,alt,d}, using \ppsdisabbr{} (\ie{} $\hat{\newfist}$) presents relatively weaker fairness performance, especially when compared with DR. This is understandable because, unlike all other baseline fairness measures, \ppsdisabbr{} only measures the newly-introduced bias by classifiers in the learning, without reflecting the bias within the data.
 In other words, \ppsdisabbr{} is unlikely to recognise the primitive bias hidden in the data if no extra bias is introduced by the learner/classifier.
-Therefore, \ppsdisabbr{} probably reflects partial bias information in the learning compared with other fairness measures, leading to relatively inferior performance.
-However, it is worth noting that \ppsdisabbr{} shows pretty good results when evaluated from the perspective of PQP in Tables~\ref{subtab:comp,e} and \ref{subtab:comp,alt,e} and Figures~\ref{subfig:fair,k2} and \ref{subfig:falt,k2}.
-Except them, similar observations could be found in other sub-tables of Tables~\ref{tab:comp,cont} and \ref{tab:comp,alt,appx} and other sub-figures of Figure~\ref{fig:comp,appx} as well.
+Thus, \ppsdisabbr{} probably reflects partial bias information in the learning compared with other fairness measures, leading to relatively inferior performance.
+However, it is worth noting that using \ppsdisabbr{} shows pretty good results when evaluated from the perspective of PQP in Figures~\ref{fig:comp}\subref{subfig:fair,k2} and \ref{fig:comp}\subref{subfig:falt,k2}.
+Except for them, similar observations could also be found in other sub-figures of Figure~\ref{fig:comp}.\looseness=-1